d3v1an7/website-benwhite/src/snippets/bando-stone.md

 ---
 title: The last Gambino
-standfirst: Are we gonna die?
-Not tonight!
+standfirst: '"Are we gonna die?"
+"Not tonight!"'
 date: 2024-07-25
 tags: music
 ---